gladyskigen2022/phase-3-sinatra-backend-project-home-management-system/README.md

   should NOT be relying on filtering front end state or a separate fetch request to retrieve related data.

-For example, build a todo list application with a React frontend interface and a Sinatra backend API, where a user can:
+*Its simply a React frontend interface and a Sinatra backend API, where a user can:

-- **Create** a new todo
+- **Create** a new asset/category/member
-- **Read** a list of all todos
+- **Read** a list of all assets/categories/members
-- **Update** an individual todo
+- **Update** an individual asset/category/member
-- **Delete** a todo
+- **Delete** a asset/category/member

-A `Todo` can be tagged with a `Category`, so that each todo _belongs to_ a category and each category _has many_ todos.

 ## Getting Started

 ### Backend Setup

-This repository has all the starter code needed to get a Sinatra backend up and running. [**Fork and clone**][fork link] this repository to get started.
+The cloned repository for this project has all the starter code needed to get a Sinatra backend up and running. [**Fork and clone**][fork link] this repository to get started.
 Then, run `bundle install` to install the gems.